stevespringett/headlines/README.md

 the host server.
 This is optional and can often show attack attempts or overly-restricted rules.
 Analyzing the report-uri violations is beyond the scope of this project.

 ## Feedback
-Feedback on the Header Security project can be directed to opensource@sourceclear.com.
+Feedback on the HeadLines project can be directed to opensource@sourceclear.com.